lthoerner/fixwise-server/README.md

-# TechTriage
+# Fixwise
-TechTriage is an inventory, ticket, and customer management software designed for use by electronics repair businesses.
+Fixwise is an inventory, ticket, and customer management software designed for use by electronics repair businesses.
 It is currently in active development.

 ## Goals